Kala Wewa: History

-This reservoir was built by the King Dhathusena who ruled the country during 454 – 473 CE in the 5th century.
+This reservoir was built by King Dhatusena, who ruled the country from 454 to 473 CE.

-Tamil invaders who arrived from South India ruled the north part of the country during the period from 429 to 455 AD.
-King Dhathusena defeated the invaders and united the country and then he wanted to rebuild the irrigation system by constructing several tanks, canals, etc., in and round the kingdom of Anuradhapura.
+Tamil invaders who arrived from South India ruled the north part of the country during the period from 429 to 455 CE.
+King Dhatusena repelled the invaders and united the country.
+He wanted to rebuild the irrigation system by constructing several tanks and canals in and around the city of Anuradhapura.